Combinatorial Semi-Bandit in the Non-Stationary Environment: Introduction

-\begin{enumerate} \item When we know the changing parameters $\cS$ or $\cV$, we design algorithm $\Cucbsw$ for the non-stationary CMAB problem.
-We show that $\Cucbsw$ has nearly optimal distribution-dependent bound both in the switching case and the dynamic case, and the leading terms in the regret bounds are $\tilde\cO(\sqrt{\cS T})$ and $\tilde\cO(\sqrt{\cV T})$.
-We also show that $\Cucbsw$ has nearly optimal distribution-independent bound in the dynamic case and the leading term in the bound is $\tilde\cO(\cV^{1/3}T^{2/3})$. \item When parameters $\cS$ or $\cV$ are unknown, we design algorithm $\Cucbbob$, which achieves sublinear regret in terms of $T$ as long as $\cS < cT^{\gamma}$ or $\cV \le cT^{\gamma}$ for some constants $c$ and $\gamma < 1$.
-Moreover, the distribution-dependent bounds in both cases and the distribution-independent bound in the dynamic case are nearly optimal when $\cS$ and $\cV$ are large. \item In a special case when (a) the total reward of an action is linear in the means of arm distributions, (b) there is no probabilistically triggered arms, and (c) we have an exact oracle for the offline problem, we design \textsc{Ada-LCMAB} that does not need to know the parameters $\cS$ or $\cV$ in advance.
-Our algorithm has regret bounds $\tilde\cO(\min\{\sqrt{\cS T},\cV^{1/3}T^{2/3} + \sqrt{T}\})$, which is nearly optimal in terms of $\cS$, $\cV$, $T$ in both the switching case and the dynamic case. \end{enumerate}
+\textbf{3.} In a special case when (a) the total reward of an action is linear in the means of arm distributions, (b) there is no probabilistically triggered arms, and (c) we have an exact oracle for the offline problem, we design \textsc{Ada-LCMAB} that does not need to know the parameters ${N}$ or ${V}$ in advance.
+Our algorithm has distribution-independent regret bounds $\tilde{O}(\min\{\sqrt{{N} T},{V}^{1/3}T^{2/3} + \sqrt{T}\})$, which is nearly optimal in terms of ${N}$, ${V}$, $T$ in both the switching case and the dynamic case.